vlang/v/README.md

 - Fast compilation: ≈110k loc/s with a Clang backend,
     ≈1 million loc/s with native and tcc backends *(Intel i5-7500, SSD, no optimization)* ([demo video](https://www.youtube.com/watch?v=pvP6wmcl_Sc))
 - Easy to develop: V compiles itself in less than a second
-- Performance: as fast as C (V's main backend compiles to human readable C)
+- Performance: as fast as C (V's main backend compiles to human-readable C)
 - Safety: no null, no globals, no undefined behavior, immutability by default
 - C to V translation
 - Hot code reloading
 - [Innovative memory management](https://vlang.io/#memory) ([demo video](https://www.youtube.com/watch?v=gmB8ea8uLsM))
 - [Cross-platform UI library](https://github.com/vlang/ui)
 - Built-in graphics library
-- Easy cross compilation
+- Easy cross-compilation
 - REPL
 - [Built-in ORM](https://github.com/vlang/v/blob/master/doc/docs.md#orm)
 - [Built-in web framework](https://github.com/vlang/v/blob/master/vlib/vweb/README.md)
 - C and JavaScript backends
-- Great for writing low level software ([Vinix OS](https://github.com/vlang/vinix))
+- Great for writing low-level software ([Vinix OS](https://github.com/vlang/vinix))

 ## Stability guarantee and future changes

-Despite being at an early development stage, the V language is relatively stable and has backwards compatibility guarantee, meaning that the code you write today is guaranteed to work a month, a year, or five years from now.
+Despite being at an early development stage, the V language is relatively stable and has backward compatibility guarantee, meaning that the code you write today is guaranteed to work a month, a year, or five years from now.

 There still may be minor syntax changes before the 1.0 release, but they will be handled automatically via `vfmt`, as has been done in the past.

 The V core APIs (primarily the `os` module) will still have minor changes until they are stabilized in V 1.0.
-Of course the APIs will grow after that, but without breaking existing code.
+Of course, the APIs will grow after that, but without breaking existing code.

 Unlike many other languages, V is not going to be always changing, with new features